 The “no shampoo” or “no poo shampoo” movement goes beyond a mere trend as more and more of us seek less synthetic options for personal care that are kinder to our bodies and to the environment.
 These no poo shampoo and low poo shampoo methods are supposed to offer eco-friendly hair care options.
 Experiments with various non-commercial alternatives abound, but not all succeed.
-One of those failed experiments is baking soda, and as the no-poo movement marches on, let’s agree to leave this trend behind.
+One of those failed experiments is washing hair with baking soda, and as the no-poo movement marches on, let’s agree to leave this trend behind.

 Read on to discover how baking soda can remove build-up, why its pH is ill-suited for hair and skin, and to illustrate its powerful nature, we’ve turned a ‘con’ into a ‘pro’ with some recipes to remove color or hair dye that didn’t look the way you expected it to.

 Baking soda dissolved in water is used to remove the buildup of oils, silicones, waxes, and other common haircare ingredients.
 Popularized by those concerned about the synthetic nature of commercial shampoos, baking soda is good at targeting oil and might also seem like a natural solution for dealing with stubborn oily hair.